KAExtended/kaextended.github.io/README.md

 # kaextended.github.io
 Official site for KA Extended.
-We are not affiliated with "Khan Academy," but we offer supplementary material to go alongside the learning experience on the site.
+(Note: We are not affiliated with the [Khan Academy](https://www.khanacademy.org/) organization.)
+We offer supplementary material to go alongside the learning experience on the site.
+This site was created by Khan Academy user [Hunter R. Shaw](https://www.khanacademy.org/profile/HunterRShaw/projects) in early 2021.
+> I have dedicated my time on the internet to spreading knowledge as is the utmost responsibility of those with it.
+Going on seven hundred fifty answers in the Khan Academy discussion forums, it is my pride and joy to use the platform for good.